ministryofjustice/moj-design-system/app/views/components/currency-input/README.md

 ## When to use this component

-Use the Currency Input component when you need users to tell you an amount of money in a particular currency, for example pounds sterling, euros or dollars.
+Use the currency input component when you need users to tell you an amount of money in a particular currency, for example pounds sterling, euros or dollars.

 ## How it works

-There are 2 ways to use the Currency Input component.
+There are 2 ways to use the currency input component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/), you can use the Nunjucks macro.

 The component uses `type="text"` rather than `type="number"` to ensure that all users can enter the decimal symbol.
 The pattern attribute is used to trigger a numeric keypad on iOS devices.